 At such times, the forests can offer us surprisingly simple ways to control the commotion in our head and turn a storm of thoughts into a gentle breeze.
 In this article, we introduce you to the concept of forest mediation and offer some interesting examples to help you find your calm.

 It is a way of finding calm and balance with the help of nature.
 It helps us in becoming free of thoughts that trouble us or hinder us.
 By connecting with nature we are able to find answers to difficult questions and bring clarity to life.

-In traditional meditation we withdraw our senses and focus inward to reach a state of inner peace.
-While in forest meditation we open our senses to experience the peace that exists in nature and deepen our realisation, that we are also a part of nature.
+In traditional meditation, we withdraw our senses and focus inward to reach a state of inner peace.
+While in forest meditation we open our senses to experience the peace that exists in nature and deepen our realization, that we are also a part of nature.